DGEs2018/Traineeship-progress/Week16/journal.md

 - Breaking up supplmental components into libraries allow for a quicker and parsing, hence loading.
 # 19.07.2019
 ## Lessons from setting up scss files
-### A few reasons why styling on scss wouldn't show on page
+### A few of the possible reasons why styling on scss wouldn't show on page
-  - over indentation of CSS property value codes
+  - over-indentation of CSS property value codes
   - incorrect path for / missing (from sass compiled) generated css output
   - as for the background-image
   - shorthand background-image: (url) *no-repeat* *cover*; could prevent background images from showing